afternoon/followize/README.md

   * Expand "In reply to" conversations.

+  * Get retweets.

   * Redesign (with refresh button, big progress meter on first load, small meter on periodical reload).

-  * Get retweets.

   * Mentions.

   * DMs.

+  * Add `target="_blank"` to "from Client" links
+      * Watch out for special value: "web"

+  * Remember open user state when updating, reloading, going forward, back.
+      * `/home/#afternoon+martinkl+hailpixel`

   * Lists and searches (subscriptions stored at Twitter and cached in globalStorage).

+  * Cache data from Twitter in browser sessionStorage (or globalStorage?).

+  * Zero-pad minutes.

+  * User pop-up like Seesmic, show tweets.

   * Expand short urls.

   * Show images in dialog, perhaps with thumbnail inline a la FriendFeed.

-  * Cache data from Twitter in browser sessionStorage (or globalStorage?).

-  * Remember open user state when updating, reloading, going forward, back.
-      * `/home/#afternoon+martinkl+hailpixel`

-  * Add `target="_blank"` to "from Client" links
-      * Watch out for special value: "web"

-  * Zero-pad minutes.